VarshaR15/LOKI-logs-Monitoring/README.md

 <pre><code>
 {job="oms_logs"} |= ``
 </code></pre>
-<li> visualization for count of status code </li>
+<h3><li> visualization for count of status code </li></h3>

 <p>Middleware for Logging Status Code and Response Time</p>

 <p>This middleware logs the status code and response time of HTTP requests.
-It records the start time of request processing and captures the response details once the response is sent.
+It records the start time of request processing and captures the response details once the response is sent.</p>

-Configure the below middleware in your server to get the status code </p>
+<p> Configure the below middleware in your server to get the status code </p>

 <pre><code>
 app.use((req, res, next) => {